loyola-chicago-english/graduate-handbook/handbook.md

 ## University and Department Resources

-### Student ID Cards
+### ID Cards

-Student ID cards, giving access to library borrowing and other privileges, are available from the Campus Card Office, Sullivan Center, Room 198.
+ID cards, giving access to library borrowing and other privileges, are available from the Campus Card Office.
+For locations and details see the [Campus Card Office website](https://www.luc.edu/campuscard/index.shtml).

 ### Computer Services

-The University maintains several Computer Centers which are available for your use in Sullivan Center, Information Commons, and at 25 E. Pearson.
-There are also personal computers available for the use of Graduate Assistants in the Fishbowl (Graduate Student office space in Crown Center 418).
+Computers are available in [The Fishbowl] and [libraries](https://libraries.luc.edu/computers).

 ### The Fishbowl